gipplab/cl-osa/README.md

     # Watch the current log (if nohup and & is used)
     watch -n 1 tail -n 35 ./nohup.out

-For running more than one PAN-PC-11 detailed evaluation, i.e. for testing multiple sets of parameters, a script running batches of evaluations can be used.
+The bash script runDetailedEvalBatched.sh allows running multiple PAN-PC-11 detailed evaluations, i.e. for testing multiple sets of parameters.

     cd cl-osa-tng
     # Modify the basic settings of the PAN-PC-11 detailed evaluation